Ditylenchus dipsaci: Disease cycle

-Stem and bulb nematodes are migratory endoparasites and can be spread through irrigation water, tools and animals.
+Stem and bulb nematodes are migratory endoparasites and can be spread through irrigation water, tools, and animals.
 When the plants are covered in a film of moisture, D. dipsaci can move upwards to new leaves and stems.
 They enter through stomata or wounds.
 D. dipsaci feeds on the parenchymatous cells of the cortex once inside the plant.
 They release an enzyme, pectinase, that dissolves the cell walls.
 Once D. dipsaci begins to feed on the plant, cells near the head of the nematode lose all or a portion of their contents.
 The cells surrounding these begin to divide and enlarge.
 This develops into a gall or malformation of the seedling.
 This opening allows secondary pathogens to enter such as bacteria and fungi.
-Favorable entry of young seedlings in the soil occurs through the root cap or from inside the seed.
+Favorable entry of young seedlings into the soil occurs through the root cap or from inside the seed.
 The plant cells become enlarged due to the disappearance of chloroplasts and an increase of intracellular spaces in parenchyma tissue.
 Once the bulbs enlarge, D. dipsaci migrates down the stem.
 This causes the stem to become puffy and soft due to cavities, which can lead to collapse.
 D. dipsaci only enters the soil again if conditions become unfavorable.

 Hosts and symptoms

 D. dipsaci has an extensive host range.
 Major damage occurs in garlic, onion, carrot, fava bean, alfalfa, oats, and strawberry.
 Ornamental plants can also be infected including hyacinth and tulip.
 It is estimated that this pathogen infects 400–500 plant species worldwide.

 In Allium species (onions, garlic, and leeks), infected plants show characteristic symptoms including stunted growth, yellow spots, leaf curl, and foliage lesions.
-Stems often have swollen regions called “spikkles.”
-As adult nematodes migrate into the scales of the bulb, and the scales become soft, grey, and loosely packed.
+Stems often have swollen regions called "pickles".
+As adult nematodes migrate into the scales of the bulb, the scales become soft, grey, and loosely packed.
 Highly infected bulbs can also split apart or show malformed bloating.
 The leaves of the plant become flaccid and may collapse.
 This can lead to defoliated plants.
 Garlic shows similar symptoms of leaf yellowing and stunted bulbs.
 When harvested, the infected garlic may be missing portions of the root system.

 In fava beans (Vicia faba), symptoms of infection include reddish-brown stem lesions that can turn black.
 Young bean pods are dark-brown.
 Infected seeds are smaller and distorted compared to healthy beans.
 Speckles and spots are also commonly seen on infected fava beans.

 Up to 30 biological races occur within D. dipsaci that are mostly distinguished by their host preferences.
-Very little morphological differences are seen between the races which makes diagnosis difficult.
+Very few morphological differences are seen between the races which makes diagnosis difficult.
 Seed material samples from infected plants can be dissected and viewed under a microscope to confirm the correct race.